 - Driving a car

-The causes of panic may vary, but the end result is the same: an onslaught of alarming symptoms that make the individual fear for her life.
-These symptoms may include:
+Different causes can contribute to panic, but the result remains the same: a cascade of alarming symptoms that cause the person to fear her life.

 - Irregular heartbeat